fun-redoc/spring-bricolage/src/main/resources/backlog.md

 - i should replace thymeleaf by res and angular
 - i should use cache

+## Issues ##
+- ISSUE: Query dsl dos not compile from IDEA, workaround: after changes to Repositories use mvn package -P<profile> to generater Q-classes

 ## Ready ##
 - Basic Application